-The Chopra Center – Great online articles on meditation.
-Courses and physical products for purchase.
-They also have a free 21 day meditation course you can try here .
+- The Chopra Center – Has some great online articles on meditation.
+They also have courses and physical products for purchase.
+You can access their free 21 day meditation course here .

 Praying for guidance, for others, for healing, giving thanks, giving praise and communicating with your creator.

 All mindfulness techniques are a form of meditation.